 The attorney general’s guidelines on disclosure, along with the Criminal Procedure and Investigations Act (CPIA) Code of Practice have been revised to reflect the challenges of modern disclosure practice, including the increase of digital material and the delays this increase causes.

-The revisions to the Guidelines and Code will do the following:
+The revisions to the guidelines and code will:

-The AG’s Review of Disclosure found that, in certain cases, if the defence know more about the prosecution case at the pre-charge stage, then they may volunteer more information which may identify further reasonable lines of inquiry.
+The attorney general’s review of disclosure found that, in certain cases, if the defence know more about the prosecution case at the pre-charge stage, then they may volunteer more information which may identify further reasonable lines of inquiry.

-We broadly support the changes proposed to the Guidelines, while suggesting some changes to the drafting of the Guidelines.
+We broadly support the changes proposed to the guidelines, while suggesting some changes to the drafting.